-Artificial intelligence (AI) has become the key technology, a disruptor for all economic sectors.
-Given the impact, AI generates also many societal challenges.
+Artificial intelligence (AI) is a key technology that is rapidly becoming a disruptor for all economic sectors.
+Given the impact, AI also generates many societal challenges.
 AI is a proven attractor of investments in countries around the globe and potentially in the Netherlands.
 And it is likely to be a major change maker for work, today and tomorrow.

 The Netherlands needs to better help drive innovation through AI, most importantly by increasing its ability to attract, train and retain top artificial intelligence talent connecting them to the business world.
 Without Dutch business and Dutch data, Dutch AI knowledge cannot be developed.
 Vice versa, without Dutch AI knowledge, Dutch business faces a serious competitive disadvantage.

 The Netherlands has all the required assets to occupy a prominent place in the international AI arena.
-We have talent, we have world-class research, we have a longstanding tradition in AI education at all levels, and we are one of the world’s top ranked countries in terms of innovation power.
+We have talent, world-class research, a longstanding tradition in AI education at all levels, and we are one of the world’s top ranked countries in terms of innovation power.
 ICAI brings these positive forces together in a unique national initiative.
-Focused on AI innovation through public-private collaborations, ICAI is an open national consortium of academic partners that is based at Amsterdam Science Park and led by the University of Amsterdam.

-Innovation in ICAI is organized in labs, long-term strategic collaborations between knowledge institutes and industry.
+Innovation in ICAI is organized in labs, long-term strategic collaborations between knowledge institutes, industry and government.